Checklists

 And since we also require a picture they will be informed of this.

-Note that this is not required immediately, but the check cannot be completed without performing this action.
+Note that this is not required immediately, but the check (and hence the overall checklist) cannot be completed without performing this action.

 The operator can take a picture using a camera connected to the device by hitting the camera icon in the bottom right with the relevant check highlighted above.